-The ARL Social Cognitive Network Academic Research Center (SCNARC) has been created and funded as a part of the US Army Network Science Collaborative Technology Alliance together with three other centers focusing on different kind of networks.
+The ARL Social Cognitive Network Academic Research Center (SCNARC) has been created and funded as a part of the US Army Network Science Collaborative Technology Alliance together with three other centers focusing on different kinds of networks.
 The funding of SCNARC comes predominantly from the US Army and the Army Research Laboratory plays the key role in guiding the research directions of NS CTA.
 The principal member of the Center is Rensselaer Polytechnic Institute while the remaining members are CUNY, IBM TJ Watson Research Laboratory, and Northeastern University.
-The Center includes also collaborators from the Army Research Laboratory, Indiana University, University of Maryland, MIT, Northwestern University, University of Notre Dame and NYU.
-The Center will collaborate closely with other centers of the Network Science CTA.
+The Center specializes in supporting TIME (Trust, Influence, Modeling and Enhancement of Human Performance) Thrust and includes collaborators from the Army Research Laboratory, Northwestern University, CMU, UCSB, UIUC, University of Notre Dame, and BBN.
+The Center collaborate closely with other research thrusts of the Network Science CTA.

 Rapid growth of web-based social networks has redefined social interactions.
 Web-based networks do not require personal, direct contact but at the same time they provide rich traces of data about their activities.
 These kinds of social networks and the behaviors that govern their dynamics and evolution are the subject of our research.
 The Center’s current work is organized into five projects focusing on fundamental science and its applications ranging from military to industrial to personal.
 One project, led by Dr. Ching-Yung Lin of IBM, investigates social networks in formal organizations.
 The research aims at answering questions such as “Does mentoring improve performance of mentorees in the organization?”, or “How is the structure of social networks influenced by the formal organizational chart?”, and “How can vast volume of data about social networks be efficiently stored and accessed?”
 In military setting, the questions are “How does the pattern of interactions within a military unit affect performance of tasks?” or “What kinds of ties with communities external to the Army are necessary for success?”
 Another project, led by Prof. Malik Magdon-Ismail of RPI, studies hidden communities adversary to the prevailing ideologies, that often arise within large interacting groups existing in the Internet.
 For example, some terrorist cells develop through electronic communications.
 The basic questions are “How can we use the massive streams of data to detect adversarial networks?” and “How do adversary networks evolve”.
 The project also will further our understanding of how information flows within such networks.
 The project on cognitive aspects of social networks is led by Prof. Wayne Gray of RPI.
 The main focus of this research is to understand how limits of human cognition influence our interaction over the networks, how they dictate the way in which the network information should be presented, and how to include such limitations in realistic models of network interactions.
 The project will also investigate how a social and cognitive network can quickly extract the most meaningful information for the soldier and decision maker that is useful in all aspects of their operations from supporting humanitarian operations to force protection and full combat operations.